Viva la Vida: Background and writing

-Composition
+Production and composition

+In the 2011 Sveriges Television documentary, Martin further commented: "The song Viva la Vida perhaps more than any of our songs went through about fifty-five different styles ... it always had the "dun dun dun" thing ... it sounded very heavy rock at one point, then it went completely acoustic."
+Guitarist Jonny Buckland quipped: "I think I wrote probably about fifteen riffs for that song, and none of them made it."
+Martin then explained: "We took a long time to work out how to do it, then one day we found that sort of church bell sound in the chorus, and then we finished it.
+It's really weird how you can have a song that's completely finished in terms of the lyrics and the melody and everything, but you're just missing one noise."
+Band manager Phil Harvey said: "I remember Chris hearing it and his face lit up and it was probably the happiest I've ever seen him in the recording studio.
+He just said 'That's it.'"

 "Viva la Vida" soars in with a grandiose instrumental arrangement and sweeping lyrics detailing the pain of being deposed from a lofty position.
 The big sound of the song constantly verges on becoming overblown, but Coldplay knows how to walk the tightrope perfectly.
 Bells and chimes and orchestral swells are all there on the chorus, but Chris Martin's voice still pierces through like a clarion call.
 Lyrically, the pain of the protagonist is clear, but the sweep of words about Jerusalem bells, Roman cavalry, and Saint Peter give "Viva la Vida" an air of intelligence rare in today's most popular pop songs.